MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-annotations.md

 To start annotating, first do one of the following to pause the video stream and enter edit mode:

--   Select anywhere in the Meeting window.
+-   Select anywhere in the call window.

 -   Select one of the items on the **Mixed Reality** toolbar.